-What are the ke share with othe ey points you want to take to heart for yourself and to rs?
+What are the key points you want to take to heart for yourself and to share with others?
 SOMETHING TO THINK ABOUT

 "The rules are simple: Don't make agreements you don't want to make.
 Keep all the agreements you make.
 Tell the rock-bottom truth if you find you are not going to keep an agreement.
 Cop to it immediately if you fail to keep an agreement."